guoyanghg/Finger-Vein-Platform/README.md

 ## Main Platform
 ### Algorithm Execution Module

-The algorithm execution module is divided into two modes, namely single and double mode.
+The algorithm execution module consists of two modes, namely single and double mode.

 1.1 Single Mode

-By importing a single finger vein infrared image through the file menu, the visualization effect of internal sealing and external import algorithms can be displayed.
-The four windows of the platform (from top left to bottom right) display the original image, the image and edge after cutting, the image after zooming by ROI and the feature image, respectively.
-In addition, you can right-click on each image to process and switch, or click the quality evaluation button to extract the gradient and of the ROI.
+By importing a single finger vein infrared image through the file menu, you can see the visualization effect of algorithms.
+The four windows of the platform (from top left to bottom right) display the original image, the image after cutting, the image after zooming by ROI and the feature image respectively.
+In addition, you can right-click on each image to process and switch.

 1.2 Double Mode

-Switch to double mode in the edit button and all operations will be cleared.
-Then, two finger vein infrared images are imported from the file menu The four windows of the platform (from top left to bottom right)display the original image of the first image, the original image of the second image, and the features of the first image and second image, respectively.
-Unlike single image processing, the details, such as ROI extraction, are hidden, and the right-click window still has the corresponding function in the single image mode.
-It is crucial that the double image mode provides a matching function and a display of matching scores that can be used in testing the algorithm for comparison.
+You can use the `edit` button to switch to the Double mode.
+Then, you need to import two finger vein infrared images from the `file` menu.
+The four windows of the platform (from top left to bottom right)display the original image of the first image, the original image of the second image, and the features of the first image and second image respectively.
+Unlike the Single Mode, the details, such as ROI extraction, are hidden.
+In addition, it is crucial that the double image mode provides matching function and give matching scores that can be used in comparing the algorithm.

 ### Database Processing Module

-The database processing module consists of algorithm running unit and batch processing unit of original data.
+The database processing module consists of `algorithm running unit` and `batch processing unit of original data`.

-2.1 Algorithm Operation
+2.1 Algorithm Execution

-The database processing module has the same algorithm as the algorithm execution module, and additionally provides a PBBM (Personalized Best Bit Map) algorithm.
-Click on "Database Processing" button and the corresponding interactive interface will appear.
+You can use all the algorithm in Algorithm Execution Module, and additionally Database Processing Module provides a PBBM (Personalized Best Bit Map) algorithm.
+Click on "Database Processing" button and the corresponding interface will appear.
 Fill in the parameters according to the instructions to complete the algorithm execution on the database.
-At the end of the execution, generate FAR, FRR and ROC (Receiver Operating Characteristic) curves and EER.
+At the end of the execution, you can get FAR, FRR, ROC (Receiver Operating Characteristic) curves and EER.

 2.2 Batch Processing of the Raw Data